SwapneelM/awesome-particle-physics-for-non-physicists/README.md

 For more resources on particle physics as well as deep learning with a focus on physics, look up the resources available on the [CERN Document Server](http://cds.cern.ch/).

+Also for more blog posts, check out this blog - [Of Particular Significance](https://profmattstrassler.com/new-start-here/) - by [Prof. Matt Strassler](http://www.physics.rutgers.edu/~strassler/).

-Helpful Tip for Beginners: Refer to [Academic Training](http://cds.cern.ch/collection/Academic%20Training%20Lectures?ln=en) or [Summer Student Lectures](http://cds.cern.ch/collection/Summer%20Student%20Lectures?ln=en) since they assume very little pre-existing knowledge.
+#### :bulb: Helpful Tip for Beginners:
+Refer to [Academic Training](http://cds.cern.ch/collection/Academic%20Training%20Lectures?ln=en) or [Summer Student Lectures](http://cds.cern.ch/collection/Summer%20Student%20Lectures?ln=en) since they assume very little pre-existing knowledge.